 Developing documented procedures and leading by example helps your business in a few different ways:

-Don’t be intimidated: Pop open your laptop and and start pulling together a mission statement, core values, and even an employee handbook.
+Don’t be intimidated: Pop opens your laptop and start pulling together a mission statement, core values, and even an employee handbook.

 When you’re in the start-up phase with your business, you may not have particularly complex accounting needs.